3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

 #### Object literal syntax

-Strings are defined in 'quotes', arrays are in ['square bracets'], objects follow the same lexical pattern but use `{curlyBraces: 'and are structured as key/value pairs'}`, the `key`/name comess before the colon and the `value`, after the colon.
+Strings are defined in 'quotes', arrays are in ['square bracets'], objects follow the same lexical pattern but use `{curlyBraces: 'and are structured as key/value pairs'}`, the `key`/name comes before the colon and the `value`, after the colon.

 Like arrays, these key-value pairs are comma separated!